 Despite the vast resources already deployed by financial institutions to combat money laundering, financial crime is rising.
 Money laundering activity around the world is estimated to be between 2% to 5% of global GDP, according to the United Nations Office on Drugs and Crime.
 With billions at stake, criminals will never stop.
 In fact, money laundering is one of the key engines sustaining global criminal enterprises.

-AI shows promise as a sophisticated tool to help us overcome AML challenges in multiple ways — from simple to complex.
-For example, AI could help FIs overcome common issues that continually disrupt AML programs, including poor-quality data, high rates of false positives in risk scoring, inconsistent customer identification processes, delays in suspicious activities reporting, and fragmented systems.
+AI shows promise as a sophisticated tool to help financial institutions overcome common data-related issues that continually disrupt AML programs.
+AI may help solve poor-quality data, high rates of false positives in risk scoring, inconsistent customer identification processes, delays in suspicious activities reporting, and fragmented systems.

 What’s more, it can bring advanced functionality to enable sophisticated AML capabilities, such as fraud identification, transaction monitoring, sanctions screening, know your customer (KYC) checks.
 It may also help with the integration of AML silos to provide a contextual basis for detecting suspicious activity.